Aditya62595/AnypointExhangeupload/apipolicies.md

-This document provides the API policies implemented for an API
+This document provides the API policies implemented for an API in the API manager